dustin1q/WPP/README.md

-# Performance Patterns for  Web Dev
+# Wen Performance Playground for Web Dev

 This repo focusses on and demonstrates performant coding patterns and UI examples needed for common frontend development solutions.
 Focus areas include: